Dr Martin Whyte

 Professional profile

-I have authored over 100 academic papers in diabetes, obesity and weight loss, and fatty liver.
-I present my work at national and international conferences.
+Dr Whyte has authored over 100 academic papers in type 1 and type 2diabetes, obesity and weight loss, and fatty liver.
+He presents his work at national and international conferences.

 Accolades

-In my career I have been awarded a number of academic prizes, both at medical school and during postgraduate training.
-My personal achievement has been to run two marathons …and am thinking of a third!
-In life, my greatest achievement was to become a proud father of two fantastic children.
+In his career, Dr Whyte has been awarded a number of academic prizes, both at medical school and during postgraduate training.
+His personal achievement has been to run two marathons … and he is thinking of a third!
+In life, his greatest achievement was to become a proud father of two fantastic children.

 Ages treated: Adults